 Wat Tham Suwan Khuha

-All the tours can be booked when you land in Phuket through the road side kiosks with variety of tour options.
-They even take care of the transport to and from your hotel.
-Else, you can venture out on your own too after a prior enquiry at the respective locations.
+All the tours can be booked when you land in Phuket through the roadside kiosks with a variety of tour options.
+They even take care of the transport to and from your hotel/hostel.
+It is quite convenient and hassle-free too.